What's on this page:

 11. Give us a follow!

-Tell your employees to check out and follow your branded channels.
+Tell your employees to follow your branded channels.

 It’s a great place for them to start, especially if they’re not so confident with using social media.

-Following your branded social channels will allow your employees to locate content that’s “oven-ready” that they can share themselves.
+Following your branded social channels will allow your employees to find “oven-ready” content they can share themselves.

 It also serves as a bit of inspiration if they’re stuck for something to say 🤷♂️

-They’ll likely find it easier to engage with the company/other employees at first.
+They’ll likely find it easier to engage with the company/other employees before connecting with your wider industry.

 12. Remember our etiquette.

-As an employer, you will likely have run through a code of conduct on how to behave in the workplace when onboarding new employees.
+As an employer, you will likely have run them through a code of conduct outlining how to behave in the workplace during onboarding.

-Remind your employees that the same behaviour is expected from them online as well as in the office or on internal channels.
+Remind your employees that the same behavior is expected from them online as well as in the office or on internal channels.

 13. Don't fall down the rabbit hole...